-Most tent rental companies carry everything from 10' x 10' on up in 10' increments.
-Don't be intimidated by the huge range of sizes; the great thing about having your wedding or party inside a tent instead of inside a building is that you can build the space that works for you.
+Most tent-rental companies carry 10' x 10' models and up in 10' increments.
+Don't be intimidated by the huge range of sizes; the great thing about having your wedding or party inside a tent instead of inside a building is that you can build a space that works for you.

 How to Calculate Your Tent Size

-If everybody's going to be seated at 60" Round tables (this is the round table size that fits best in tents), you need a 10x10 area, or 100 square feet per eight guests.
+1. Take your guest count: If everybody's going to be seated at 60" Round tables (which accommodate 8 people), you need a 10' x 10' area, or 100 square feet per 8 guests.

-- Bridal party.
-Are you seating the bridal party at the traditional long head table?
+2. Consider the bridal party: Are you seating the bridal party at the traditional long head table?
 If so, you need room for that.
-Take the number of people you want sitting at that long table (including the bride and groom!) and divide by four.
+Take the number of people you want sitting at that long table (including the bride and groom) and divide by four.
 That's the number of 8' tables you need to form the head table.
-You need room behind the tables, to let people get in and out, and also room in front to get the right effect.
+You need room behind the tables to let people get in and out and also room in front to get the right effect.
 Allow 10' x 10' per head table.

 Example: A 12-person bridal party divided by four is three 8' tables.
 This requires 300 square feet.

-- Buffet.
-Allow a 10' x 10' area for each 8' buffet table (this also allows room for the buffet line to form).
-Usually your caterer will be the one to tell you how many buffet tables you need.
+3. Make room for the buffet: Allow a 10' x 10' area for each 8' buffet table (this also allows room for the buffet line to form).
+Usually, your caterer will be the one to tell you how many buffet tables you need.
 If my make-believe party needs four buffet tables, that's 400 extra square feet.

-Now you know your square footage.
-All you have to do is match it up to the appropriate tent.
+Now that you know your square footage, all you have to do is match it up to the appropriate tent.
 Remember, you can't go below the number you came up with.
 If you are right on the border, always go up.
-Here's a list of some of the most common tent sizes:
+Below is a list of some of the most common tent sizes.

 20' x 20'